JorgeCupi/LINQ_AzureFunctions/README.md

 # Using LINQ in Azure Functions
 This is a short tutorial on how to use LINQ properly in Azure Functions

 > LEARN MORE.
 If you are not familiar with Azure Functions I recommend you read the <a href="https://docs.microsoft.com/en-us/azure/azure-functions/">official documentation here</a>.
 There are amazing samples and guides to start from zero.
-You'll also need an Azure account.
-If you don't have one, you can <a href="https://azure.microsoft.com/en-us/free/?v=17.39a">start for free here</a>
+You will also need an Azure account.
+If you don't have one, you can <a href="https://azure.microsoft.com/en-us/free/?v=17.39a">start for free here</a>.

 ## What is LINQ? ##
 <i>Language-Integrated Query (LINQ) is the name for a set of technologies based on the integration of query capabilities directly into the C# language.
 Traditionally, queries against data are expressed as simple strings without type checking at compile time or IntelliSense support.
 Furthermore, you have to learn a different query language for each type of data source: SQL databases, XML documents, various Web services, and so on.
 With LINQ, a query is a first-class language construct, just like classes, methods, events.</i> - <a href="https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/linq/">Official LINQ documentation</a>